OpenEVSE/openevse_esp32_firmware/readme.md

 ### Emoncms data logging

-OpenEVSE can post its status values (e.g amp, temp1, temp2, temp3, pilot, status) to [emoncms.org](https://emoncms.org) or any other  Emoncms server (e.g. emonPi) using [Emoncms API](https://emoncms.org/site/api#input).
+OpenEVSE can post its status values to [emoncms.org](https://emoncms.org) or any other  Emoncms server (e.g. emonPi) using [Emoncms API](https://emoncms.org/site/api#input).
 Data will be posted every 30s.

 Data can be posted using HTTP or HTTPS.
-For HTTPS the Emoncms server must support HTTPS (emoncms.org does, the emonPi does not).Due to the limited resources on the ESP the SSL SHA-1 fingerprint for the Emoncms server must be manually entered and regularly updated.

-*Note: the emoncms.org fingerprint will change every 90 days when the SSL certificate is renewed.*

 ### MQTT